 But other problems like stress, weight changes, sexually transmitted infections and even certain medicines can affect your periods.

 Are you having period problems?
-Click here to send us a direct enquiry for advise on what to do next.
+Click here to send us a direct enquiry for advice on what to do next.

 Editing by AskAwayHealth Team